cariboufute/locale-route/readme.md

-other_route('route');                   //gets the route URL in the current locale. other_route('article', ['id' => 1]);    //gets the article route URL in the current locale with parameter 'id' to 1 in the current locale other_route('article')                  //gets the article route URL in the current locale with current parameters. other_route('article', [])              //gets the article route URL in the current locale with no parameters, when there are parameters in the current route.
+other_route('route');                   //gets the route URL in the current locale. other_route('article', ['id' => 1]);    //gets the article route URL in the current locale with parameter 'id' to 1 in the current locale other_route('article')                  //gets the article route URL in the current locale with no parameters.
 ```

 #### other_locale